-I’m a winner of the Fantastic Book Award and the Surrey Book Award, and have been shortlisted for the Roald Dahl Funny Prize, the Booktrust Best Book award, the Hearst Big Book Awards, and Queen of Teen among others, and twice nominated for the CILIP Carnegie Medal, for Everybody Hurts, and for Joe All Alone, which is now a BBC drama series.
+I’m a winner of the Fantastic Book Award and the Surrey Book Award, have been shortlisted for the Roald Dahl Funny Prize, the Booktrust Best Book award, the Hearst Big Book Awards, and Queen of Teen among many others, and twice nominated for the CILIP Carnegie Medal, for Everybody Hurts, and for Joe All Alone, which is now a BAFTA-winning BBC drama series.
 And I work with Sir Chris Hoy on the Flying Fergus series, and ghost-write Angry Birds under another name.

 I like London, New York, Essex, tea, cake, Marmite, mint imperials, prom dresses, pubs, that bit in the West Wing where Donna tells Josh she wouldn’t stop for a red light if he was in an accident, junk shops, crisps, Cornwall, St Custard’s, Portuguese custard tarts, political geeks, pin-up swimsuits, the Regency, high heels, horses, old songs, my Grandma’s fur coat, vinyl, liner notes, the smell of old books, the feel of a velveteen monkey, Guinness, quiffs, putting my hand in a bin of chicken feed, the 1950s, burlesque, automata, fiddles, flaneuring, gigs in fields on warm summer nights, Bath, the bath.